 Filter – Voltage Controlled Filter or VCF

-Change the warmth or sharpness of the sound that comes out of that screaming VCO.
+Change the warmth or sharpness of the sound that comes out of that boring buzzing VCO.

-Amplifier – The Voltage Controlled Amplifier or VCF
+Amplifier – The Voltage Controlled Amplifier or VCA

 Effects – Common effects like the delay, reverb, bitcrusher.